Procedure: Long Service Leave

 - A continuing, continuing (contingent funded) or fixed term staff member will accrue long service leave at the rate of 13 weeks (0.2492 days per fortnight of paid employment) for the first 10 years of continuous paid service and thereafter accrue on a pro-rata basis.

 - After 10 years’ continuous paid employment with the University, and upon accrual of 13 weeks long service leave, a staff member may take all or part of their accrued long service leave.
 Subsequently, accrued long service leave may be taken at any time subject to notification, minimum period requirements and the University’s operational requirements.

-- In accordance with the Prior Service Recognition procedure, the University may recognise service with a previous employer for the purposes of long service leave provided there has been no more than a two month break in service, and long service leave has been provided for under the Long Service Leave (Commonwealth Employees) Act 1976 (Cth).
+- In accordance with the Prior Service Recognition procedure, the University may recognise service with a previous employer for the purposes of long service leave provided there has been no more than a twelve month break in service, and long service leave has been provided for under the Long Service Leave (Commonwealth Employees) Act 1976 (Cth).
 The University will not accept the transfer of any long service leave balances where the employee is eligible to be paid out long service leave with their previous employer.

 - Where a staff member has taken leave in the service of a recognised previous employer (defined in the Act), or where payment was made in lieu of leave entitlement on termination of employment, that service will be recognised as qualifying service for determining when the staff member is eligible to take any subsequently accrued long service leave.

 - For the avoidance of doubt, the staff member will not retain any entitlement to leave for the period of service with the previous employer for which:

 - The transfer of long service leave liabilities to a recognised employer, in lieu of payment on termination is not normal practice.
-In exceptional circumstances, requests will be reviewed on a case-by-case basis by the Director Human Resources.
+In exceptional circumstances, requests will be reviewed on a case-by-case basis by the Chief People Officer.

 - The normal minimum period of long service leave which may be taken is one (1) week, subject to clause 8(b) and clause 9 (below).

 - Nothing prevents a staff member making an application to the Director - Human Resources to: